arianakhakpour/Data-Analytics/README.md

 %Succes = 100 * (No. of successful  / total count)
 %Failed = 100 * (No. of failures / total count)

+The success/failure ratio was plotted against goal range and can be found here: [Outcome based on goals](https://github.com/arianakhakpour/Data-Analytics/blob/main/Theater_Outcomes_vs_Launch.PNG).
 ## Challenges and Difficulties Encountered
 ## Results
 What are two conclusions you can draw about the Outcomes based on Launch Date?